 Barhaugh Hall is situated in beautiful countryside on the Cumbria / Northumbria border in one of the last truly unspoiled rural areas in England,.
 The town of Alston is small but picturesque, with shops, cafes, a garage, supermarket and other amenities.
 In summer many tourists visit Alston, drawn by its quaint cobbled streets, and proximity to many beautiful areas to walk and cycle.

-Cross Lanes, our newest centre, dates back to the late Victorian era.
-It’s name in Welsh was Maes-y-Nant which when translated means ‘house by a stream’.
+Maes-y-Nant, our newest centre, dates back to the late Victorian era.
+It’s name when translated means ‘house by a stream’.
 Just 35 miles from the Snowdonia National Park and a stones throw from the marvellous Pontcysyllte Aqueduct, Wrexham is both a launch pad for adventurous activities and a wonderful place to explore in its own right.